janosgyerik/homepage/_posts/2012-08-08-from-zero-to-django-get-django-going-in-windows-within-minutes.markdown

 <li>Run in Django's local server: `python manage.py runserver`</li>
 </ol>

-Best served in a modern browser like Chrome at <a href="http://localhost:7000/">http://localhost:7000/</a> Enjoy!
+Best served in a modern browser like Chrome at [http://localhost:7000/](http://localhost:7000/) Enjoy!

 ### Variations for the more adventurous